corex303/DrHandyman/scripts/prd.md

           *   Self-hosted PostgreSQL (Robust, relational, open-source, offers maximum control but requires more setup and maintenance).
           *   Supabase (PostgreSQL-based BaaS, offers a free tier, good alternative to Firebase if relational data is strongly preferred).
       *   Evaluate free tier limitations and project data structure needs carefully when choosing.
+*   **Authentication:**
-*   **Authentication:** NextAuth.js (highly recommended for its seamless integration with Next.js and comprehensive features for handling authentication for both worker and admin portals).
+      *   **Customer Logins:** NextAuth.js (highly recommended for its seamless integration with Next.js and comprehensive features for handling customer authentication, e.g., for viewing order history or managing saved payment methods if those features are added in the future).
+OAuth with providers like Google or Facebook should be considered for ease of customer login.
+      *   **Admin & Worker Portals:** A simple, site-wide password-based authentication system.
+This should be robustly implemented (e.g., strong password hashing, rate limiting) but avoids the complexity of individual user accounts for these roles if not strictly necessary.
+If distinct access levels are needed between admin and worker, two separate passwords/access routes can be implemented.
 *   **Image Storage (Permanent):**
     *   Primary Recommendation (Original): Utilize the free tiers of cloud-based solutions like Cloudinary (offers image manipulation) or other services providing object storage (e.g., AWS S3, Google Cloud Storage).
 Evaluate free tier limitations (storage capacity, bandwidth, feature restrictions) carefully.
 If self-hosting is not feasible, select the most cost-effective cloud solution that meets requirements, starting with its free tier.
 *   **Admin panel/CMS:**